tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/slick/docs/TROUBLESHOOTING.md

    Picture.
 Some other options such as Aspect ratio is currently not supported either.

-3. Photobox is best for:
-   * infinite true + slidesToShow 1
-   * infinite false + slidesToShow N

-   If "infinite true + slidesToShow > 1" is a must, but you don't want dup thumbnails, simply override the JS to disable 'thumbs' option.

-4. The following is not module related, but worth a note:
+3. The following is not module related, but worth a note:
-   * lazyLoad ondemand has issue with dummy image excessive height.
+   * lazyLoad `onDemand` has issue with dummy image excessive height.
-     Added fixes to suppress it via option Aspect ratio (fluid | enforced).
+     Added fixes to suppress it via option Aspect ratio (fluid).
-     Or use Blazy lazyload for more advanced options.
+     Or use `Blazy` lazyload for more advanced options.
-   * Aspect ratio is not compatible with Picture or multi-serving images.
-     However if you can stick to one Aspect ratio, choose 'enforced' instead.
-     Otherwise disable Aspect ratio for multi-serving images.
-   * If the total < slidesToShow, Slick behaves.
+   * If the total < `slidesToShow`, Slick behaves.
 Previously added a workaround to fix this, but later dropped and handed over to the core instead.
      Brought back the temp fix for 1.6+ as per 10/18/16:
      See https://github.com/kenwheeler/slick/issues/262
-   * Fade option with slideToShow > 1 will screw up.
+   * Fade option with `slideToShow` > 1 will screw up.
-   * variableWidth ignores slidesToShow.
+   * `variableWidth` ignores `slidesToShow`.
-   * Too much centerPadding at small device affects slidesToShow.
+   * Too much `centerPadding` at small device affects `slidesToShow`.
-   * If thumbnail display is Infinite, the main one must be infinite too, else incorrect syncing.
+   * If thumbnail display is `Infinite`, the main one must be infinite too, else incorrect syncing.
-   * adaptiveHeight is no good for vertical.
+   * `adaptiveHeight` is no good for vertical.

+4. Lighbox integration
-   * Infinite option will create duplicates or clone slides which look more obvious if slidesToShow > 1.
-Simply disable it if not desired.
+   * `Infinite` option will create duplicates or clone slides which look more obvious if `slidesToShow` > 1.
 This means that lightboxes (Colorbox, Photobox, PhotoSwipe) will have dups.
+     **Solution:**

+     Disable `Infinite` option.
-   * Colorbox integration is not working well with lazyload onDemand.
+   * Colorbox integration is not working well with lazyload `onDemand`.
      **Solution:**

      Choose one of other lazyload options: **Anticipated, Blazy, Progressive**.